aaronhackney/cdo_network_objects/README.md

 ## Abstract
 This script will extract the network objects and object-groups from Cisco Defense Orchestrator.

-This is using the CDO UI API and is not recommneded for use.
+This is using the CDO UI API and is not recommended for use.
 See the CDO Public API at https://developer.cisco.com/docs/cisco-defense-orchestrator/ for the API one should use.

 This script is provided as-is without warranty or conditions.
 See the LICENSE.txt file for more information.